Trust4AI/GUARD-ME/README.md

 ### ii.
 Docker deployment

-Docker deployment is recommended for production environments as it provides a consistent and scalable way to run the component.
-Docker containers encapsulate all dependencies, ensuring the component runs reliably across different environments.
+Docker deployment is recommended for production environments as it provides a consistent and scalable way of running applications.
+Docker containers encapsulate all dependencies, ensuring the tool runs reliably across different environments.

 #### Pre-requirements